spotinst/terraform-provider-spotinst/docs/resources/elastigroup_aws.md

 * `draining_timeout` - (Optional) The time in seconds, the instance is allowed to run while detached from the ELB.
 This is to allow the instance time to be drained from incoming TCP connections before terminating it, during a scale down operation.
 * `utilize_reserved_instances` - (Optional) In a case of any available reserved instances, Elastigroup will utilize them first before purchasing Spot instances.
 * `minimum_instance_lifetime` - (Optional) Defines the preferred minimum instance lifetime in hours.
 Markets which comply with this preference will be prioritized.
 Optional values: 1, 3, 6, 12, 24.
+* `restrict_single_az` - (Optional) Elastigroup will automatically scale your instances in the most available and cost efficient availability zone.
+Every evaluation will be done when there are no active instances in the group.
 * `scaling_strategy` - (Optional) Set termination policy.
     * `terminate_at_end_of_billing_hour` - (Optional) Specify whether to terminate instances at the end of each billing hour.
     * `termination_policy` - (Optional) - Determines whether to terminate the newest instances when performing a scaling action.
 Valid values: `"default"`, `"newestInstance"`.